fulldecent/aip-xxx-implementation/Contract/README.md

 at the bottom of your build.

 After you have made any changes, run the build and test command above.

+## Project scope

+- A simple standard (interface)
+- A simple implementation
+- A simple dapp web front-end in vanilla JavaScript + Bootstrap CSS

 ## References